ShadowDev7/OpenPunnett/README.md

 # Punnett Square Calculator

-A simple Python CLI (or Javascript Website) tool for calculating genotype and phenotype percentages using a Punnett square.
+A simple Python/JavaScript tool for calculating genotype and phenotype percentages using a Punnett square.

 ## Features